GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Cobal-Kin.md

 **Resistance**: Your heroism bonus to saves against the effects of poisons and venoms is doubled.
 Additionally, you gain a bonus to defense against Toxic attacks (including Diseases, Poisons, and Venoms) equal to your heroism.

-**Tricky**: When you perform a save, you may choose to gain a bonus equal to half of your level.
+**Tricky**: When you perform a save or opposed check, you may choose to gain a bonus equal to half of your level.
 If you do, you must complete a long or full rest before doing so again.

 **Quick Study**: This feature is at the Narrator’s discretion.
 The experience required for you to level up is reduced by 25%.
 If the Narrator determines this is not feasible, you simply ignore the Ability Score modification feature of this species and increase two attributes of your choice by 1 each.